stromtutorial/stromtutorial.github.io/steps/step-17/05-testing-tree-updaters.md

 ### Check the subset relative rates

 The subset relative rates have a prior distribution related to Dirichlet(1,1,1).
 The difference lies in the fact that it is the product of subset rates and subset proportions that is distributed as Dirichlet(1,1,1), not the rates themselves.
 Select all three subset relative rates (m-0, m-1, and m-2) under Traces on the left.
-These three densities should be identical ("Marginal Density" panel), and they should all have means close to 1.0 and variances close to 0.5.
+These three densities should be nearly identical ("Marginal Density" panel), and they should all have means close to 1.0 and variances close to 0.5.
 {% comment %}
 variance of Dirichlet(1,1,1) = (1/3)(2/3)/4 = (1/2)(1/9)
 variance of RelRate(1,1,1) = (3^2)Var(Dir(1,1,1)) = 1/2